UK public urged to recommend scientist for new 50-pound note

 - Seattle biotech stalwart ZymoGenetics prepares for year-end closure

+Suggestions can be made on the bank’s website until Dec.
+14. A committee will create a shortlist from the recommendations, and Carney will make the final choice next year.

+The bank says the individual must be dead, and real — to avoid a repeat of the process that saw the public choose “Boaty McBoatface” for a new research ship.

 The bank is converting its notes into plastic to make them harder to counterfeit.
-Last year, the new 10-pound note with author Jane Austen went into circulation.
+A new 10-pound note with author Jane Austen went into circulation last year, and a 20-pound note featuring artist J.M.W.
+Turner will be produced in 2020.